withcenter/fireflow/README.md

 # Overview

 Flutterflow is a gorgeous platform to build mobile apps rapidly.
-Flutterflow developers can build whatever apps they want without limitation.
+The developers can build whatever apps they want without limitation.

 Flutterflow comes easy when the project is relatively small.
 But when the project grows with complicated functionalities and logics, you will feel the pressure of what professional developers feel.

 Many of Flutterflow developers are stuck with Custom functions, custom widgets, custom actions.
 They are ultimately important to make your app fully functional.
-There are helper tools and Flutterflow to build custom code easily.
-But often, we as Flutterflow developers need more to make it easy and use.
-And what’s worse is that the more the logic becomes complicate, the more you would stuck in the custom coding.

-That’s why **Fireflow** came out.
+And **Fireflow** came out to help.

 Fireflow encapsulates all the complicated logics and is made easy to reuse.
 Yes, it’s for you if you want to build professional apps like chat apps, SNS apps, community apps, and more.